QuTech-Delft/imsep/docs/code-quality/index.md

 !!! note

-    Python has a wonderful built-in package which highlights the importance of readability:
+    Python has a wonderful built-in package to highlight the importance of readability:

     ```python
     import this